Hibiscus for High Blood Pressure: How to lower BP drinking a natural tea

-Buy the hibiscus dried leaves as shown in the picture.
+Buy hibiscus dried leaves as shown in the picture.
 Prepare a strong tea by measuring a heaping tablespoon to a cup.
 Let it simmer for a half an hour.
-You may simmer less time if you just let the tea sit overnight or longer.
+You may simmer less time if you just let the tea sit overnight, the longer you leave the better.

 Drink one full cup of hot tea right before breakfast every day.
-If you notice that you pee a lot that is a good sign.
-You’ll note start to come down within a few days but the full effects are noted within a few weeks.
+If you notice that you pee a lot, and that is a good sign.
+You’ll note blood pressure coming down within a few days but the full effects are noted within a few weeks.

 Tea bags wont do it.
 You have to get the dried flowers which are easy to find online or in good health food stores, buy hibiscus in bulk.

 I use a Chinese herb cooking pot but it can be done in any regular pan.
 I add about 1/2 gallon of boiling water to 3 nice and generous pinches of hibiscus dried herb.
 Let it soak all night and the following day too.
-The important is that the tea turns out deep red like red wine.
+The tea should have the appearance of a deep red wine.

 Don’t ignore high blood pressure.
 But one or two high readings do not mean you have a disease.
-High blood pressure could be due to many different causes.
+High blood pressure could be due to different factors.

-High blood pressure is a symptom and not a cause.
-By taking medication and seeing the numbers go down might not be helping you at all if you’re addressing the problem.
+High blood pressure is a symptom of something and not a disease in itself.
+By taking medication and lowering your numbers might not be help you at all if you’re not addressing the problem.